vchat-meme-blip/ai-salvador/ARCHITECTURE.md

 AI Town's data model has a few concepts:

-- **Worlds** (`convex/aiTown/world.ts`): Represent a map with many players interacting together.
+- Worlds (`convex/aiTown/world.ts`) represent a map with many players interacting together.
-- **Players** (`convex/aiTown/player.ts`): The core characters in the game with names, descriptions, and may be associated with a human user.
-Players can have virtual currency and inventory.
+- Players (`convex/aiTown/player.ts`) are the core characters in the game.
+Players have human readable names and descriptions, and they may be associated with a human user.
+At any point in time, a player may be pathfinding towards some destination and has a current location.
-- **Economy** (`convex/aiTown/economy/`): Manages virtual currency, trading, and resource management.
-  - `wallet.ts`: Tracks player balances and transactions
-  - `market.ts`: Handles item listings and trading
-  - `inventory.ts`: Manages player items and resources
-- **News System** (`convex/aiTown/news/`): Manages in-game news and announcements
-  - `newsFeed.ts`: Handles news articles and updates
-  - `notifications.ts`: Manages player notifications
-- **Meetings** (`convex/aiTown/meetings/`): Handles scheduled and impromptu meetings
-  - `meetingRooms.ts`: Manages meeting spaces and schedules
-  - `minutes.ts`: Tracks meeting discussions and action items
-- **Parties** (`convex/aiTown/parties/`): Manages social events and gatherings
-  - `events.ts`: Handles event creation and management
-  - `activities.ts`: Manages group activities and games
-- **Social Feed** (`convex/aiTown/social/`): Twitter-style micro-blogging
-  - `posts.ts`: Manages user posts and interactions
-  - `comments.ts`: Handles comments on posts
-  - `reactions.ts`: Manages likes and other reactions
-- **Conversations** (`convex/aiTown/conversations.ts`): Created by a player and end at some point in time.
+- Conversations (`convex/aiTown/conversations.ts`) are created by a player and end at some point in time.
-- **Conversation Memberships** (`convex/aiTown/conversationMembership.ts`): Indicate that a player is a member of a conversation.
-Players may only be in one conversation at any point in time, and conversations can have multiple members.
+- Conversation memberships (`convex/aiTown/conversationMembership.ts`) indicate that a player is a member of a conversation.
+Players may only be in one conversation at any point in time, and conversations currently have exactly two members.
 Memberships may be in one of three states:
   - `invited`: The player has been invited to the conversation but hasn't accepted yet.
   - `walkingOver`: The player has accepted the invite to the conversation but is too far away to talk.
 The player will automatically join the conversation when they get close enough.